 Don’t forget to leave me some love! <3

 As alluded to in the open, this is a very versatile headphone that handles a wide variety of genres including:

-It’s bread and butter is most definitely for Rock music.
+Its bread and butter are most definitely for Rock music.
 This is in part due to the mid-range as well as the bass not drowning out other frequencies.
 The treble also has a lot to do with it.

 I would give the 650’s an A/A+.
 Not a perfect headphone, but pretty darn close!

 Since 2003, It’s been one of the most beautiful sounding headphones around.
 It’s extremely accurate, has a really great mid-range, accurate bass, and is very comfortable over a long period of time.
 It’s treble is lacking a bit in the upper registers, and it has been criticized for being a bit too smooth, almost lulling you to sleep.

 However, what you are getting with these is a brand new music collection.
 Why?
 Because they revolutionize everything you own, plus the music you haven’t heard.
 It’s like hearing all of your old favorites for the first time again.
 You will start to notice things in music that you never knew were there.
 This is one of the best things about higher-end headphones.
 They make you realize what you were missing!